whyhankee/dbwrkr-rethinkdb/README.md

-# DBWrkr MongoDB storage engine
+# DBWrkr RethinkDB storage engine

 This is the RethinkDB storage engine for DBWrkr